-In May 2014, the Company entered into an arrangement with an entity related to its main shareholder, which replaced all previous arrangements between the parties, to provide it with up to \$37.0 million in revolving loans through December 2016.
+The Company had an agreement with an entity related to its main shareholder, to provide it with up to \$37.0 million in revolving loans through June 30, 2020.
 The term of the arrangement can be automatically extended for four additional six-month periods at the option of the holder.
-All outstanding borrowings from previous arrangements were applied to the borrowing capacity of the new arrangement.
-Loans received under the arrangement bear interest, which is compounded semi-annually and payable at maturity, at the interest rate charged by the Company's European commercial bank (LIBOR plus 6% for U.S.-dollar-denominated loans and the base rate plus 2% for Euro-denominated loans).
+Loans received under the arrangement bear interest, which is compounded semi-annually and payable at maturity, at the interest rate of LIBOR plus 7% for U.S. dollar-denominated loans and the Company's European commercial bank interest base rate plus 3% for Euro-denominated loans.
 The arrangement is secured by a 26% interest in one of the Company's European subsidiaries.
-In connection with the arrangement, the holder was granted an option to convert outstanding notes payable (including accrued interest) under the arrangement into the Company's common stock at a price of \$1.50 per share.
-The Company determined that the new arrangement did not represent a substantive modification and, therefore, it was not necessary to evaluate whether the conversion feature qualified as a free-standing derivative instrument or contained any intrinsic value which would be considered beneficial.
+In connection with the arrangement, the holder was granted an option to convert the outstanding principal notes payable under the arrangement into the Company's common stock at a price of \$1.50 per share and the unpaid accrued interest at a price of \$0.75 per share.